mikeybeck/wsvulndb_commandline/README.md

 ## Basic working
 Wordshell collects the names and version numbers of the core, themes and plugins.
 This script parses that information, checks it via the WPVulnDB API and reports back.

+### Notes
+The progress tracker introduced in the most recent update isn't really accurate but is more there to show that *something* is happening.
+However, it has a habit of staying on 1% for a looong time, particularly on sites with many plugins.
+Sorry about that.